ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

   -  Dnd5e system
   -  PF2

-If you want to add your own system it's very simple!!! you can just give to me a map of strings key=value of label and image, for a live example check out what i have done for d&d5e with the english language here [ImageReplacer](https://github.com/ShoyuVanilla/FoundryVTT-Chat-Portrait/blob/master/src/module/ImageReplacer.ts).
+If you want to add your own system it's very simple!!! you can just give to me a map of strings key=value of label and image, for a live example check out what i have done for d&d5e with the english language here a example for the dnd5e system [ImageReplacer for dnd5e](https://github.com/ShoyuVanilla/FoundryVTT-Chat-Portrait/blob/master/src/module/systems/dnd5e.ts).
 It's ugly but it's simple to integrated.

 ![replacer](./images/image_replacer_feature.png)